Mesalamine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use Apriso® together with an antacid.

 - Some medicines can affect how mesalamine works.
-Tell your doctor if you are also using azathioprine, mercaptopurine, an antacid, or an NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen).
+Tell your doctor if you are also using azathioprine, mercaptopurine, an antacid, or NSAIDs (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen).

 Warnings While Using This Medicine: